shamspias/lcel-tutorial/README.md

 ## Welcome to the LCEL Tutorial Repository

-This repository is designed to guide you through the basics to advanced concepts of LangChain Expression Language (LCEL), enabling the construction of complex, stateful LLM applications.
+This repository is structured to guide learners through both theoretical concepts and practical exercises on LangChain Expression Language (LCEL), enabling the construction of complex, stateful LLM applications.

+## Repository Structure

+- **/exercises**: Contains Python files with coding exercises to practice LCEL in real-world scenarios.
+- **/theory**: Contains Markdown (.md) files with detailed tutorials and theoretical explanations to deepen your understanding of LCEL concepts.

 ## Tutorial List